-The congestion found at ports caused in large part by COVID-19’s effect on the globe has put a spotlight on the practice and made it more prominently used within the context of both transload and intermodal shipments.
+The congestion found at ports, caused in large part by COVID-19’s effect on the global supply chain, has put a spotlight on drayage service and made it more prominently used within the context of both transload and intermodal shipments.

-To reiterate what drayage service entails, it is a short trip — from the shipping port terminal to a distribution center, or a warehouse to a distribution center — that usually takes place at the very beginning or very end of a freight load’s movement to its end customer.
-Because of this, drayage is called the first mile in terms of its role in the transport of goods.
+To reiterate what drayage service entails, it is a short trip, typically from either a shipping port or rail terminal to a distribution center, warehouse, or another intermodal facility.
+This usually takes place at the very beginning or very end of a freight load’s movement to its end customer.
+Because of this, drayage trucking is called the first mile in terms of its role in the transport of goods.

 One important thing to note is drayage isn’t a single, long-haul truckload.
-There is not a designated amount of miles freight has to travel on the truck to be considered drayage but the concept is completely designed around it being a supplementary or connecting freight shipments to support an overall longer haul.
+There is not a designated amount of miles freight has to travel on the truck to be considered drayage.
+Rather, the concept is based on being a supplementary or connecting freight shipment to support an overall longer haul.

-In other words, the best way to approach the concept of drayage is by thinking of it as a small part of a larger goal or as a piece by itself that might not seem to accomplish very much but can be invaluable to the overall shipment of freight as a whole.
+In other words, the best way to approach the concept of drayage is by thinking of it as a small part of a larger goal.
+On its own, it might not seem to accomplish very much.
+But it is invaluable to the overall shipment of freight as a whole.

-Drayage transport service comes in different varieties and the distinctions may be nuanced but important in the overall scheme.
-Before diving into the distinctions, they all roughly meet the same goal even if the mechanics may be dissimilar.
+Drayage transport service comes in different varieties and with distinct nuances important to the overall scheme.
+Before diving into the distinctions, they all roughly meet the same goal, even if the mechanics may be different.

-Drayage can actually work both ways as well.
-If you’re having goods exported from the U.S., drayage might be used for the final miles of the journey to the port as well.
+Drayage trucking can actually work both ways as well.
+If you’re exporting goods out of the U.S., drayage might be used for the final miles of the journey to the port as well.
 This is pier drayage, which is also the phrase used to describe the other side of the short trip from the port to the next juncture.

-Drayage is meant to be used to link shipments and another goal should be to see it used efficiently to either reduce or stabilize costs.
+Drayage is meant to be used to link shipments, and, if done efficiently, can reduce and stabilize costs.
 Drayage done poorly can add shipping costs, either to the logistics company or directly to you, the freight’s owner.
-Drayage will not suddenly turn regular freight shipping into expedited shipping, but it is also deployed to increase the speed of commodity movements since it cuts down on the time goods sit at a port or in a warehouse.
+Drayage will not suddenly turn regular freight shipping into expedited shipping.
+It is, however, deployed to increase the speed of commodity movements since it cuts down on the time goods sit at a port or in a warehouse.

-Drayage service is not a misnomer; it is indeed a service that more and more is offered by itself.
-However, logistics companies for the most part will treat it as an add-on service or as a service as part of an overall shipment or supply chain movement.
+Drayage service is not a misnomer.
+In fact, more and more it’s being offered as a standalone service.
+However, logistics companies, for the most part, will treat it as an add-on service or as a service as part of an overall shipment or supply chain movement.

 The technical aspects of the drayage process were explained in the previous section, so the concept is a known quantity.
-But let’s look at some specific examples of how a business would look to take advantage of drayage.
+Below, are some specific examples of how a business can utilize drayage services.